Azure-Samples/key-vault-python-manage/README.md

 <a id="list"></a>
 ### List key vaults

-This code lists the key vaults.
+This code lists some attributes of all available key vaults.

 ```python
 for vault in kv_client.vaults.list():